 Continue reading “Thai Yellow Curry Paste”

 The holidays can be a stressful time for people with food allergies.
 There are a million parties that are centered around food and drink.
-It is a joyous time of year but it can also trigger anxiety around planning safe events.
-This post is dedicated to sharing ten tips for safely celebrating the holidays with food allergies.
+It’s a joyous time of year but it can also trigger anxiety around planning safe events.
+This post is dedicated to sharing ten tips for celebrating the holidays with food allergies.

-Continue reading “Ten tips for safely celebrating the holidays with food allergies”
+Continue reading “Ten tips for celebrating the holidays with food allergies”

 Many of us have Thanksgiving dinner menus on our minds but it has been an unusually tough time in California these past few weeks.